 - Early menopause if ovaries are removed

 Your physician will recommend you to undergo the following tests before you have a hysterectomy:

 Pelvic ultrasound: This is an advanced imaging test where high-frequency sound waves are used to create pictures of the female pelvic organs.

 Pap smear: This test involves the collection and sampling of cervical cells where cervical cancer gets detected.

 Endometrial biopsy: This procedure involves the sampling of the cells that are lining the uterus (endometrium) to check for any abnormalities.

 Surgical procedure of Laparoscopic Hysterectomy:

-Under general anesthesia with the patient the procedure is usually performed.
+Under general anaesthesia with the patient, the procedure is usually performed.